 Herod the Savior

-Herod was a fierce, arrogant, ambitious, intelligent, handsome warrior in his twenties.
+Herod was a fierce, arrogant, ambitious, intelligent, handsome warrior in his early twenties.
 He had fought side by side with Marc Antony against Alexander, Mariamne’s father, and had been rewarded with the Roman title of Procurator of Galilee.
 Josephus called Herod a “vulgar” man, meaning no royal blood.
 His father Antipater and mother Cypros were, however, Idumaean and Nabatean nobility.
 Technically, Herod was of the third generation of a family of forced Jewish converts.
 He was someone the Jews who sided with Hyrcanus would accept as a protector and a Procurator as his father had been…if they had to…but not as the King of the Jews he became.
 For that he needed the Princess Mariamne royal blood and a marriage alliance.

 Antigonus son of King and High Priest Aristobulus

-Antigonus, backed by his sister Alexandra and her husband the King of Chalcis first threw himself at Julius Caesar’s feet to beg that the nation was rightfully his and not his uncle Hyrcanus’.
+Antigonus, backed by his sister Alexandra and her new husband the King of Chalcis first threw himself at Julius Caesar’s feet to beg that the nation was rightfully his and not his uncle Hyrcanus’.
 But Caesar made it official:

 Caius Julius Caesar imperator and high priest, and dictator the second time…decree…That Hyrcanus and his children bear rule over the nation of the Jews…and be high priests of the nation.
 Antiquities of the Jews XIV.X1-6